nlblocks/SimpleSerial/README.md

 	serialReceive('outputfield');

-### serialSend(inputMethod, inputData)
+### serialSend(inputMethod, inputData);
 To send data, call serialSend(inputMethod, inputData).

 - Replace inputMethod with the way you want to get the data:
-    1 = Replace inputData with the string you want to send to the connected serial port.
+    - 1 = Replace inputData with the string you want to send to the connected serial port.
-    2 = Replace inputData with a string containing the id for the textarea or input field from which you want to get the string to send to the connected serial port.
+    - 2 = Replace inputData with a string containing the id for the textarea or input field from which you want to get the string to send to the connected serial port.

 Example: